 Not only are we seeing more voice controlled gadgets appearing, but Amazon in particular is developing an ever more extensive range of its Echo voice control units.
 Big, small, expensive, cheap – you name it, they’ve probably got it.
 We’ve written about their Echo Dot (list price $50, currently on sale for $30 – get some if you don’t have them already) which is their standard voice control unit.
 They’ve also released several voice control units with screens attached, most recently the Echo Show 5 which we reviewed here (list price $90, currently on sale for $65 – this is probably the best all-round unit for most people and great buying at $65).
 They have an assortment of other products too, but for most of us, we’ll either be choosing Echo Dot or Echo Show 5 units.

 A new device cautiously being released at present (you have to ask for an invitation, no less) is an Alexa Echo Auto unit to add to your vehicle.
 If your vehicle can play music through its Bluetooth connection, or has an auxiliary input to its music system, then this wil work.
-It has a current introductory price of $25, and a theoretical future list price of $50.
+It lists for $50.

 The unit itself is small and light.
 It measures about 3.4″ x 1.9″ and is about 0.54″ thick.
 It weighs 1.6 ounces.
 It requires power and comes with a cigarette lighter adapter that has two USB charger type outlets, and is rated for supplying 4 amps between them.
 The unit tested to only use 0.05 – 0.1A of power, so you could use it with any USB power outlet in the car that you might already have.
 Amazon also provides a power cable (3 ft long).

 It has an array of eight microphones to hear you clearly and filter out some of the ambient noises in a car, and while it has a small speaker built in, it wants to use your car stereo to play its audio.